 By using the incentive spirometer every 1 to 2 hours, or as instructed by your nurse or doctor, you can take an active role in your recovery and keep your lungs healthy.

-Sit up and hold the incentive spirometer upright.
+Sit up and hold the incentive spirometer.

 Another, smaller piece in the incentive spirometer looks like a ball or disc.

 Hold your breath for a 3 to 5 seconds.
 Then slowly exhale.

 Take 10 to 15 breaths with your spirometer every 1 to 2 hours, or as often as instructed by your nurse or doctor.